mlaass/persistence_tutorial/script.md

 ### SDS technique
-Our suggestion to remove such noise is segment distance simplification, is to remove all points that are closer to a given epsilon value to the line between their neighbouring points.
+Our suggestion to remove such noise is segment distance simplification.
+Wo do this by interating over all points comparing a given epsilon value to the points distance with the line between the neighbouring points.
  This can be done in several steps each time increasing the epsilon value.

  [TODO animate SDS]